Prytu/risk-advisor/README.md

 If you are developing on macOS you need to `install` on a linux machine.
 Then you can run `make docker && make docker-tag` to create and tag docker images.

-<b>NOTE</b> that `make docker-tag`, `make docker-push` and `make docker-full` commands require you to have `DOCKER_HUB_USER`
-env variable set to your docker hub username.
+__NOTE:__ `make docker-tag`, `make docker-push` and `make docker-full` commands require you to have `DOCKER_HUB_USER` environment variable set to your docker hub username.
 You can also run those commands providing the username like this:
 `<command> DOCKER_HUB_USERNAME=<username>`.